WilmerHj/WilmerHj.github.io/README.md

 # WilmerHj.github.io
 Portfolio Site and FEM tool.

+The FEM-tool is written in RUST and is run through WebAssembly.
+It features close to native speed and can be run on any modern device.
+All computations are done locally, no backend needed or used.

 The FEM-tool solves $\nabla(-c\nabla u -\alpha u + \gamma) + \beta \nabla u + au = f$ for $u(x)$ with linear elements in 1D.

 The solver computes a scalar field  on a 1D domain  using linear finite elements and two‑point Gaussian quadrature.
 The assembled weak form is (TODO).